 According to the Children’s Music Workshop website, the average graduation rate in schools with no music education programs is 72.9%, while the attendance rate is 84.9%.

-15. High school students who study music perform better in English and maths exams.
+15. High school students who study music perform better in English and maths exams, based on the statistics on music education.

 A study published in 2019 in the Journal of Educational Psychology examined data gathered from more than 112,000 students who finished 12th Grade between 2012 and 2015 in British Columbia.